BIVROST/360PlayerWindows/README-OSVR.md

 * Runtime 0.6.1197-g8796762

 1. Download and install the OSVR Runtime for Windows (http://access.osvr.com/binary/osvr-runtime-installer)
-2. Right click desktop, choose "Display Settings", select the OSVR screen (probably 1080x1920 portrait), click on "Advanced display settings" and change resolution to "1920x1080 (Recommended)".
+2. Right click on desktop, choose "Display Settings", select the OSVR screen (probably 1080x1920 portrait), click on "Advanced display settings" and change resolution to "1920x1080 (Recommended)".
 Finally press "Apply" and close the window.
 3. Run the OSVR: Start menu -> All programs -> OSVR -> OSVR Server
 4. Run the BIVROST 360Player, select a movie.
-Video on the OSVR should be visible in a few seconds.
+The video should be visible on the OSVR in a few seconds.

-If you have OSVR already installed you have to run it in extended mode (disable direct mode).
+If OSVR is already installed you have to run it in extended mode (disable direct mode).
 To do it, run: Start menu -> All programs -> OSVR -> Disable direct mode.